Siwaiyaan

 Siwaiyaan is a Pakistani telefilm that released on Eid ul Fitr 2022 on ARY Digital.
 It is directed by Bilal Atif Khan in his directorial debut who also wrote the film.
 It stars Sonya Hussyn and Yasir Hussain in leading roles.

 Plot

-The telefilm revolves around a household where wife mistakenly kills a person and then tries to hide the dead body with the aid of her husband from the guests who have come for Eid greetings.
+The telefilm revolves around a household where the wife mistakenly kills a person and then tries, with her husband's help, to hide the dead body from the guests who have come to celebrate Eid with them.